The Human Factor (1979 film): Plot

-Ever since Castle has been repaying the favor by passing information on to the Soviets via a contact in London, and flinches when Muller casually drops that Connolly had recently "accidentally" died in police custody.
-Shortly after he learns in an agency briefing given by Muller of a plan for the South Africans to use U.S.-supplied tactical nuclear weapons to eradicate the nation's Communist insurgents en masse.
+Ever since then, Castle has been repaying the favour by passing information on to the Soviets via a contact in London, and flinches when Muller casually drops that Connolly had recently "accidentally" died in police custody.
+Shortly after, he learns in an agency briefing given by Muller of a plan for the South Africans to use U.S.-supplied tactical nuclear weapons to eradicate the nation's Communist insurgents en masse.
 Although he is not a Communist, Castle feels compelled as a humanitarian to pass a warning on to Moscow, no matter the risk of shining MI6's counterintelligence security spotlight on himself.

-He does.
 Seeking to stay one step ahead of Percival and Daintry, he surrenders himself into the hands of underground Communist operatives in Britain, who successfully smuggle him to safety in the Soviet Union.
-Having received assurances from his handler that his wife and child would soon join him there, he grows impatient when he learns that MI6 is preventing them being allowed to leave Britain.
-Ultimately a passport complication is trumped to force Sarah to choose between her husband and son.
+Having received assurances from his handler that his wife and child would soon join him there, he grows impatient when he learns that MI6 is preventing them from leaving Britain.
+Ultimately, a passport complication is arranged to force Sarah to choose between her husband and son.

-Desperate, despondent, and isolated, Castle is reduced to a powerless pawn by the Soviets.
-He soon is to be forced by them to appear in a press conference both announcing his defection and denouncing the "Uncle Remus" nuclear ambush plan.
-His two worst fates - losing his wife and child, and not only forfeiting his career and nation but being coerced into representing himself as both a Communist and a traitor when he never intended to be either - close in on him like the jaws of a vice.
+Desperate, despondent, and isolated, Castle is reduced to a powerless pawn by the Soviets and forced to appear in a press conference both announcing his defection and denouncing the "Uncle Remus" nuclear ambush plan.
+The two worst fates of which he can conceive – losing his wife and child, and not only forfeiting his career and nation but being coerced into representing himself as both a Communist and a traitor when he never intended to be either – close in on him like the jaws of a vice.
 He is so overcome to hear from Sarah that she cannot, will not come, he is unable even to hang up the phone when their connection is lost.
 He collapses in anguish as its receiver swings like a pendulum from its cord, foreshadowing the approaching end of his rope.

 Cast

 Production

-The film was shot in Kenya and at Shepperton and Pinewood Studios near London as well as on location at Berkhamsted.
-As with the book, much of the theme about alleged treason and suspicion is based on the defection of Kim Philby, a friend of Graham Greene's, to the Soviets.
+The film was shot in Kenya and at Shepperton and Pinewood Studios near London, as well as on location at Berkhamsted.
+As with the book, much of the theme about alleged treason and suspicion is based on the defection of Kim Philby, a friend of Graham Greene, to the Soviets.
 Iman, an internationally known model, was introduced as an actress in the picture's opening credits.

 Preminger had trouble securing funding for the picture and had to partially finance it with his own money.
 According to The Daily Telegraph obituary of casting director Rose Tobias Shaw, Preminger wanted to cast the novelist Jeffrey Archer in the role eventually played by Nicol Williamson.
 Archer, however, was much shorter than the 5 ft 9 in Iman, and failed his audition.